Explicitly Quantum-parallel Computation by Displacements: Introduction

 We also explore how non-Gaussian superpositions can be created, overcoming a key weakness of the coherent Ising setting, where the sources of non-Gaussianity are somewhat incidental, coming from saturation of the nonlinear gain material or photon loss \cite{Yamamoto2017CoherentIsing,Yamamura2017quantumIsing}.
 Such an incidental nature raises questions as to whether the essential elements of coherent Ising machine computation can be captured by classically efficient Gaussian approximations \cite{Clements2017GaussIsing,Tiunov2019simIsing,Tatsumura2021simBif,Ng2022GaussIsing}.
 This would remove the need for complex optical hardware, but also the potential for quantum advantage.
 Recent work has shown that coherent Ising machines seem to perform better in the regime with few photons \cite{Kumagai2025singlePhotonCIM}, similar to the one studied here, but it is unclear what role non-Gaussianity plays in this application.

 We discuss how quantum superpostions of displacement-encoded states can naturally be created using a combination of a photon subtraction process and a beamsplitting process inspired by homodyne measurement.
 This is an extension of protocols to produce Schr{\"o}dinger kitten states \cite{Walschaers2021nonGauss}.
 We further argue that since our encoding is insensitive to quadrature squeezing by construction, squeezing can also be used to drive superpositions and to homogenize between different photon number measurement results in the subtraction scheme.
 Effectively, we argue that the encoding scheme we present here is able to combine some of the advantages of Gaussian Boson sampling with those of coherent Ising machines.
 Namely, it explicitly uses non-Gaussianity in a direct way, as Gaussian Boson sampling does, while having a direct and explicit encoding of an optimization problem through interference effects, like coherent Ising machines.
 In particular, we discuss a route toward much more direct quantum parallelism, an aim of coherent Ising machines, through a preparation process which induces a high-quality non-Gaussian superposition of squeezed states that are displaced from zero quadrature.
 This allows an effective encoding in relative photon number.
-It is worth noting that throughout this work we ignore the decohering effect of photon loss, which in practice could have a major effect on performance.
-We reiterate that goal of this work is to mathematically understand what could be possible in an idealized setting rather than propose a full experimental paradigm, where such analysis would be crucial to making a case for practicality.